ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 this.on( 'foo:bar:baz', () => { ... } );
 ```

-This way you can have more general events, listening to a broader event ("`foo`" in this case), or more detailed callbacks listening to specified events (`"foo:bar"` or "`foo:bar:baz`").
+This way you can have more general events, listening to a broader event (`'foo'` in this case), or more detailed callbacks listening to specified events (`'foo:bar'` or `'foo:bar:baz'`).

+This mechanism is used for instance in the conversion where thanks to events named as `'insert:<elementName>'` you can listen to the insertion of a specific element (e.g. `'insert:p'`) or all elements insertion (`'insert'`).

 **Note**: Listeners registered on the same priority will be fired in the order of the registration (no matter if listening to a whole namespace or to the specific event).